GfSE/SpecIF-Pages/Documentation/69_Excel-Specification.md

 nav_order: 69
 ---

-# Guidelines for importing Excel-files to the SpecIF-Viewer/Editor
+# Importing Excel-files to the SpecIF-Viewer/Editor

-The tutorial explains how resources such as requirements can be imported using Excel spreadsheets and transformed to valid SpecIF.
+It is explained how resources such as requirements can be imported using Excel spreadsheets and transformed to valid SpecIF.
 Semantic notion can be transported by using suitable vocabulary terms.

 ## Introduction
-Excel sheets may use the [SpecIF Vocabulary Terms](https://specif.de/apps/edit#import=../examples/Vocabulary.specifz).
+Excel sheets may use the [SpecIF Ontology Terms](https://specif.de/apps/edit#import=../v1.1/Ontology.specif).

 ### Resources
 Resources represent artefacts, e.g. requirements or user-stories.